moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/data-modelling-concepts.md

   - ❌ `models.with.dots`
   - ❌ `CamelCaseModels`
   - Most data platforms use dots to separate `database.schema.object`, so using underscores instead of dots reduces your need for [quoting](/reference/resource-properties/quoting) as well as the risk of issues in certain parts of dbt Cloud.
 For more background, refer to [this GitHub issue](https://github.com/dbt-labs/dbt-core/issues/3246).
 - 🔑 Keys should be string data types.
-Additionally we adives using a hash function to create unique keys, see [here]() for a guide.
+Additionally we adives using the hash function `dbt_utils.generate_surrogate_key` ([guidance here](https://github.com/dbt-labs/dbt-utils?tab=readme-ov-file#generate_surrogate_key-source)) to create unique keys.
 This ensures there is a unique id for each row as well as making the ids uniform in length.
 - 🔑 Consistency is key!
 Use the same field names across models where possible.
 For example, a key to the `customers` table should be named `customer_id` rather than `user_id` or 'id'.
 - ❌ Do not use abbreviations or aliases.
 Emphasize readability over brevity.
 For example, do not use `cust` for `customer` or `o` for `orders`.
 Again, in AE we accept that in some cases this may not be possible.
 We want to prioritise readability, so try your best to be as descriptive as possible, however, if this is not practical then do not lose sleep over it.
 - ❌ Avoid reserved words as column names. create-a-derived-table reserved words: